-Even though it is an IPS LCD panel, it provides great contrast across images and text with an appropriate amount of color reproduction.
+Even though it is an IPS LCD panel, it provides excellent contrast across images and text with an appropriate amount of color reproduction.

 In my opinion, an LCD cannot get better than this.
-Though comparing it with an OLED panel wouldn’t be just, this is the best it can get.
-The only nuisance might be the huge notch for some users but then again, it can also be turned off in the settings.back to menu ↑
+Though comparing it with an OLED panel wouldn’t be justice, this is the best it can get.
+The only nuisance might be the huge notch for some users, but then again, it can also be turned off from the settings area.

 Redmi Note 6 Pro comes with Android Oreo 8.1 acting as the baseline for Xiaomi’s custom overlay, MIUI 10.
-It is notable that almost all the Chinese phones i.e. Huawei, Vivo, Oppo, and Xiaomi don’t have the app drawer by default and almost all of them are bloated with unnecessary apps and software.
+Notably, almost all Chinese phones, i.e., Huawei, Vivo, Oppo, and Xiaomi, don’t have the app drawer by default, and nearly all of them are bloated with unnecessary apps and software.

-MIUI, seems more interesting among all, as it has some great tweaks and includes cleaner and sleek design elements in software that mimic the Android Pie which give it a more sorted outlook than the congested and crowded look on other custom skins like the EMUI and Funtouch OS.
+MIUI seems more interesting among all, as it has some great tweaks and includes cleaner and sleek design elements in software that mimic the Android Pie, which gives it a more sorted outlook than the congested and crowded look on other custom skins like the EMUI and Funtouch OS.

-Swiping down anywhere on the home screen brings down the notification panel is rounded in shape just like the Google Material Design.
-Swiping up anywhere on the home screen accesses the Google search.
+Swiping down anywhere on the home screen brings down the notification panel, which is rounded in shape, just like Google Material Design.
+Swiping up anywhere on the home screen reveals the Google search.

-Swiping left on the home screen will take you to “Xiaomi Guide” which presents an overview of the quick apps and lets you clear cache, make notes and create calendar events from a single screen.
-Of course, the phone comes with preloaded apps from Xiaomi and with the absence of app drawer, the apps are all over the place which makes it a bit irritating.
+Swiping left on the home screen will take you to the “Xiaomi Guide,” which presents an overview of the quick apps and lets you clear cache, make notes, and create calendar events from a single screen.
+Of course, the phone comes with preloaded apps from Xiaomi, and with the absence of an app drawer, the apps are all over the place, which makes it a bit irritating.

 Another thing that grabbed my attention was that whenever the “Region” in the Settings>Additional Settings was set to Pakistan, the “Themes” app icon disappeared mysteriously.
 Changing the region to India brought back the icon instantly on the home screen.

-This hints that MIUI needs to develop more and is still in the transition of being a mature OS but Xiaomi should really focus on cutting some slack off the bloatware.
+This hints that MIUI needs to develop more and is still in the transition of being a mature OS, but Xiaomi should really focus on cutting some slack off the bloatware.

-The redmi Note 6 Pro comes with the same processor as its prdecessor.
+The Redmi Note 6 Pro comes with the same processor as its predecessor.
 It comes with a Snapdragon 636 clocked at 1.8 GHz.
-Equipped with a 4GB RAM along with a 64GB storage, the device gives a smooth performance.
+Equipped with 4GB RAM along with 64GB storage, the device gives a smooth performance.